 In an attempt to relate, we can sometimes shift the focus of the conversation to things that we have experienced in our own life.
 There are times when this can draw a connection to the person, but there are also times when it can cause immediate disconnection.
 Whether or not it is appropriate to introduce your own life experience about an event can be quite nuanced.

 Challenge: In order to observe how often you shift conversations to be about yourself and how this impacts the dynamic, try out some conversations where you decide that you won’t relate anything back to yourself, unless specifically asked.
 Notice any differences in how this impacts how you listen to the other person.

 We can sometimes have so many great ideas to share that we can have a tendency to talk more than we listen.

 Challenge: Choose a conversation where you practice giving no replies, other than those which show that you are listening (for instance, “oh, really?” or “tell me more”).
-Notice how unnatural this feels, but also notice how much more we learn about what the other person is sharing when we let them speak freely.
+Notice how unnatural this feels.
+Also notice how much more you learn about what the other person is sharing when you let them speak freely.

-By nature, I am a super chatty, solution-oriented person, so the above skills have been a long work in progress for me.
-If you are at all like me, it will take time to sustainably shift the way that you interact with others so as to become a better listener.
-But if you stay connected to the differences in how you connect with others around you, by integrating the above tips, deep listening will gradually become part of your natural communication style.
+By nature, I’m a super chatty, solution-oriented person.
+Needless to say, the above skills have been a long work in progress for me.
+If you’re at all like me, it’ll take time to sustainably shift the way in which you interact with others.
+Gradually, deep listening will become a part of your natural communication style.

-No matter how good of a listener we are, there is always space to refine our listening skills.
+No matter how good of a listener you are, there’s always space to refine your listening skills.